thatvirtualboy/thatvirtualboy.github.io/_posts/2022/2022-03-18-artbox-crafting-memories.markdown

 author: Ryan Klumph
 ---

-I'm thrilled to announce a major update coming soon to Artbox: version 2.7 - Crafting Memories.
+I'm thrilled to announce a major update to Artbox: version 2.7 - Crafting Memories.

 Artbox is the stand-out solution for documenting arts and crafts.
 Whether you’re an artist wanting to document your sketches and paintings, a creator needing to capture your knitting and crocheting creations, or a parent who has creative kids at home, Artbox is the quintessential app for crafting memories.